-Law School Is the Right Time to Start Learning to Lead a Balanced Lifestyle
+Law School Is the Right Time to Cultivate a Balanced Lifestyle

-Mental health issues can quickly become significant problems that can continue into your professional career.
+Mental health issues can quickly become significant problems that continue into your career as a legal professional.
 That is why it is important to learn how to manage stress, fatigue, and other difficulties while still in law school.
-Up to 40% of law students report problems managing depression, for example, and many report abusing alcohol and anti-anxiety medication to handle stress.
+For example, up to 40% of law students report problems managing depression, and many report abusing alcohol and anti-anxiety medication to handle stress.
 These habits can lead to further troubles down the road.

 It is true that some mental health issues are transient.
 Depression and anxiety can get better gradually over time.
-However, even if your depression, anxiety or substance use is not “serious" you can benefit from treatment or activities that improve mental health.
+However, even if your depression, anxiety, or substance use is not “serious," you can benefit from treatment or activities that improve mental health.
 Preventative measures are often the best way to stay healthy.
-For anyone in doubt, FindLaw does have self-assessments you can download that may provide an idea of where your mental health is at.
+For anyone in doubt, FindLaw has self-assessments you can download that may provide an idea of how severe your mental health challenges are.

 Now is as good a time as any to get started leading a healthy, balanced lifestyle.
 As much as learning the law and how to practice, knowing how to stay healthy and happy is essential to being successful and avoiding burnout when you do start practicing.